-In the state of Washington, the Residential Landlord-Tenant Act contains all these laws.
+In Washington state, the Residential Landlord-Tenant Act contains all the landlord-tenant laws.

 Required Landlord Disclosures

 Under the state's law, there are certain disclosures that Washington State landlords must discuss with their tenants prior to them signing the lease or written rental agreement for the rental period.

-- Mold: Landlords are required to supply their tenants with important information regarding health hazards linked to mold exposure and what they can do to control it if it is ever present on the rental property.
+- Mold: Landlords are required to supply their tenants with important information regarding health and safety hazards linked to mold exposure and what they can do to control it if it is ever present on the rental property.

-- Ownership: Washington tenants have a right to know who their landlord is.
-The landlord can give this information by posting it in a conspicuous place or by mentioning it in the rental agreement.
+- Ownership: Washington tenants have a right to know who their landlords are.
+The Washington landlords can give this information to the tenant by posting it in a conspicuous place or by mentioning it in the lease.

 Washington State Renters Rights & Responsibilities

 In Washington, tenants have a right to:

 - Live in a unit that meets the state's basic habitability codes.

-- Be notified when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the home.
+- Be given proper notice when the landlord is looking to enter their premises for tasks, such as repairs, inspections or showings of the home.

-- Be notified when the landlord is looking to make any changes to the terms of the rental agreement.
+- Be notified when the landlord is looking to make any changes to the terms of the written rental agreements.

 - Be taken through the right eviction process when the landlord is seeking to have them evicted.

 - Have repairs done within a reasonable timeframe.

-As for duties, tenants in Washington are responsible for:
+As for duties, Washington state tenants are responsible for: